How Can I Improve My Mental Health Without Therapy?

 Signs of Unhealthy Technology Use

-- Compulsive checking of devices
+- Compulsively checking devices

 - Anxiety when separated from technology